Rushikannan2/Prajivan/README.md

+Author: Rushi Kannan
-Author: Rushi KannanI am passionate about technology and wildlife conservation.
+I am passionate about technology and wildlife conservation.
 This project uses AI for classifying animal distress calls and identifying animal species from audio and image data.

 Data Sources:
 🎵 Audio Files - 10 Animal Types